German Stunner Lorena Rae Strikes A Sexy Pose In A Bikini At The Beach

 “The most beautiful german [sic] girl ever,” wrote a fourth social media user.

-Plus, Lorena was spotted modeling another swimwear line four days ago.
-This time, the bombshell wore a piece from Devon Windsor’s brand.
-The blonde posed at the beach again, this time on a towel.
+Lorena was spotted modeling another swimwear line four days ago.
+At the time, the bombshell wore a piece from Devon Windsor’s brand while posing at the beach again, this time on a towel.
 She laid on her right side in a black bikini.
-The top had thick straps and a low neckline.
-The bottoms were matching with a brief-style cut.
-It had an eye-catching belt buckle that glinted in the light.
+The top had thick straps and a low neckline, and the matching bottoms featured a brief-style cut.
+The skimpy garment also included an eye-catching belt buckle that glinted in the light.
 The model closed her eyes for the shot.